Are you doing all you can to bring in every dollar of self pay revenue?

 1) Patient Communication

 In real estate, we hear “location, location, location” as the key element to the success or satisfaction of any given property.
 Similarly, “communicate, communicate, communicate” should be the mantra when trying to maximize your cash collections.
 Commonly, statements are sent, but it ends there for most self pay programs.
-When you proactively follow-up with your patients and educate them on the various elements of their medical bills, you will boost your bottom line, because those who understand their financial responsibility are exponentially more likely to pay.
-Conversely, a lack of patient-friendly communication creates a barrier that often results in non-payment, confusion and patient dissatisfaction.
+When you proactively follow up with your patients and educate them on the various elements of their medical bills, you will boost your bottom line, because those who understand their financial responsibility are exponentially more likely to pay.
+Conversely, a lack of patient-friendly communication creates a barrier that often results in non-payment, confusion, and patient dissatisfaction.

-MediRevv places a high priority on meeting best practice in patient statement design.
+MediRevv places a high priority on meeting best practices in patient statement design.
 Our intent is to lead patients naturally toward the decision to pay by helping them understand how much they owe and find answers to their questions quickly.
 Clear, accurate statements, sent timely, will improve the overall patient experience.

 2) Implement the rhythm and rigor of patient collections follow up

 So, after statements are sent, what is there to do besides wait for the phone to ring?
 The likelihood of collecting patient payments decreases by as much as 50% every 30 days that the account ages.
-After 3 statements are sent with no activity, the chance of getting paid dwindles, and by the fourth statement your chance for patient payoff is as little as 6%.
+After three statements are sent with no activity, the chance of getting paid dwindles, and by the fourth statement, your chance for patient payoff is as little as 6%.
 It is time for your organization to gear up for a calling campaign.
-Proactive and predictive dialing technology allow you to get through thousands of account touches per day as opposed to fewer than 100 by traditional manual dialing methods.
+Proactive and predictive dialing technology allows you to get through thousands of account touches per day as opposed to fewer than 100 by traditional manual dialing methods.

 3) Have a payment plan structure in place to offer patients

-For instance, you don’t necessarily want a patient to have a multiyear payment plan since it most likely will be non-interest bearing; that would cost more to administer than it would to collect.
+For instance, you don’t necessarily want a patient to have a multi-year payment plan since it most likely will be non-interest bearing; that would cost more to administer than it would to collect.
 If the patient doesn't have insurance in place (or is underinsured), the conversation might need to turn to offering a discount.
 Getting paid a portion is better than not getting paid at all.

-Payment plans don't happen in a vacuum; they require open communication, and — on the part of the patient specialist — compassion, respect and patience.
+Payment plans don't happen in a vacuum; they require open communication, and — on the part of the patient specialist — compassion, respect, and patience.
 Further, technology is expanding options, too, with online payment negotiators and other portal tools that help patients understand their own balance and responsibly pay it down.

 4) Offer your patients technology to pay their bills

 Patients want to establish their own payment terms: when, where, and how.
-On-line payment technology in this day and age is very familiar, so the idea of offering your patients the opportunity to pay their medical bills via a payment portal should be a highly accepted practice.
+Online payment technology in this day and age is very familiar, so the idea of offering your patients the opportunity to pay their medical bills via a payment portal should be a highly accepted practice.